nexpy/nexpy/doc/source/pythongui.rst

     It contains a dropdown menu for selecting the axis to be summed over and two text boxes for selecting the projection limits.
-If you click the 'lock' checkbox, the projection width is fixed allowing successive images along the z-axis to be plotted by clicking the text-box arrows.
+If you click the 'lock' checkbox, the projection width is fixed allowing successive images along the z-axis to be plotted by clicking the text-box arrows in increments of the difference between the two limits.

     .. note:: Make sure that the value of both limit boxes is entered, *e.g.*, by pressing return after editing their values, before clicking on